crosbien/processAntiSmash/README.md

 **(i) Install as a docker image (Mac or Debian/Ubuntu linux)**

-1. Install docker by following instructions at https://docs.docker.com/install/
+1. Install Docker CE or Docker Desktop by following instructions at https://docs.docker.com/install/
+2. Start the Docker application
+3. Make a directory called ```as-files```
+4. If on a Mac, then configure the shared paths from Docker Desktop at Preferences... -> File Sharing.
+Set ```path-to/as-files``` (you'll need to replace the ```path-to``` part)
-2. Download the *processAntiSmash* docker image:
+5. Download the *processAntiSmash* docker image

 ```bash
 docker pull milesforjazz/process-antismash
 ```

-This will install the docker image ```milesforjazz/process-antismash``` on your system, which you can verify by issuing the following command:
+This will install the docker image ```milesforjazz/process-antismash``` on your system, which you can verify by issuing the following command

 ```bash
 docker images